-I put it close to the grill for about 5/7 minutes until browned and burnished.
+I put it close to the grill for about 5/7 minutes until browned.
 Set it aside to rest for 15 minutes.
 I cover mine loosely with a sheet of tin foil.

 When serving this chicken as a traditional roast I like to make some gravy from the juices.
 I spoon off as much fat as I can be bothered to.
 Bearing in mind that you want a little in there for flavour.

 I then pour in 250 mls of double strength chicken stock.
 I mean that you make the 250 mls with the ratio of stock cube/pot for 500 mls.

 If you make your own chicken stock then flipping well done and use 250 mls of it.

 I use a corn flour slurry to thicken the gravy.
 I use 2 tbsps of corn flour and mix 4 tbsps of cold water into it.
 Tip it in, stir it well and wait for it to start to bubble and thicken.
 Season to taste.

 I serve it as a Sunday Roast with all the trimmings and in the midweek usually with mashed potatoes and corn on the cob.

 Ways To Use Roast Chicken Leftovers

 Obviously we have the above traditional Roast Chicken that is perfect for your Sunday Roast with all the sides but I also use the leftovers or indeed the whole chicken in lots of other ways.